highras/rtm-server-sdk-go/doc_en/Messages.md

 If the **callback** parameter ** does not exist**, it is a **synchronization** request.
 If the **callback** parameter **exists**, it is an **asynchronous** request.

+### func (client *RTMServerClient) CleanP2PMessage(fromUid int64, to int64, begin int64, end int64, rest ...interface{}) error

+	func (client *RTMServerClient) CleanP2PMessage(fromUid int64, to int64, begin int64, end int64, rest ...interface{}) error

+clean P2P messages in the range.

+The acceptable parameters are:

++ `timeout time.Duration`

+	Request timed out.
+	When the timeout parameter is missing or the timeout parameter is 0, the configuration of the RTM Server Client instance will be adopted.
+	If the RTM Server Client instance is not configured, the corresponding configuration of fpnn.Config will be adopted.

++ `callback func(errorCode int, errInfo string)`

+	Asynchronous callback function.

+If the **callback** parameter ** does not exist**, it is a **synchronization** request.
+If the **callback** parameter **exists**, it is an **asynchronous** request.

+### func (client *RTMServerClient) CleanGroupMessage(fromUid int64, gid int64, begin int64, end int64, rest ...interface{}) error

+	func (client *RTMServerClient) CleanGroupMessage(fromUid int64, gid int64, begin int64, end int64, rest ...interface{}) error

+clean group messages in the range.

+The acceptable parameters are:

++ `timeout time.Duration`

+	Request timed out.
+	When the timeout parameter is missing or the timeout parameter is 0, the configuration of the RTM Server Client instance will be adopted.
+	If the RTM Server Client instance is not configured, the corresponding configuration of fpnn.Config will be adopted.

++ `callback func(errorCode int, errInfo string)`

+	Asynchronous callback function.

+If the **callback** parameter ** does not exist**, it is a **synchronization** request.
+If the **callback** parameter **exists**, it is an **asynchronous** request.

+### func (client *RTMServerClient) CleanRoomMessage(fromUid int64, rid int64, begin int64, end int64, rest ...interface{}) error

+	func (client *RTMServerClient) CleanRoomMessage(fromUid int64, rid int64, begin int64, end int64, rest ...interface{}) error

+clean room messages in the range.

+The acceptable parameters are:

++ `timeout time.Duration`

+	Request timed out.
+	When the timeout parameter is missing or the timeout parameter is 0, the configuration of the RTM Server Client instance will be adopted.
+	If the RTM Server Client instance is not configured, the corresponding configuration of fpnn.Config will be adopted.

++ `callback func(errorCode int, errInfo string)`

+	Asynchronous callback function.

+If the **callback** parameter ** does not exist**, it is a **synchronization** request.
+If the **callback** parameter **exists**, it is an **asynchronous** request.

+### func (client *RTMServerClient) CleanBroadcastMessage(fromUid int64, begin int64, end int64, rest ...interface{}) error

+	func (client *RTMServerClient) CleanBroadcastMessage(fromUid int64, begin int64, end int64, rest ...interface{}) error

+clean broadcast messages in the range.

+The acceptable parameters are:

++ `timeout time.Duration`

+	Request timed out.
+	When the timeout parameter is missing or the timeout parameter is 0, the configuration of the RTM Server Client instance will be adopted.
+	If the RTM Server Client instance is not configured, the corresponding configuration of fpnn.Config will be adopted.

++ `callback func(errorCode int, errInfo string)`

+	Asynchronous callback function.

+If the **callback** parameter ** does not exist**, it is a **synchronization** request.
+If the **callback** parameter **exists**, it is an **asynchronous** request.

 ### func (client *RTMServerClient) GetMsgCount(msgType MessageType, xid int64, begin int64, end int64, mtype []int8, rest ...interface{}) (sender int32, count int32, err error)

 	func (client *RTMServerClient) GetMsgCount(msgType MessageType, xid int64, begin int64, end int64, mtype []int8, rest ...interface{}) (sender int32, count int32, err error)